mhibatallah/RNNWavefunctions/README.md

 For further questions or inquiries, please feel free to send an email to mohamed.hibat.allah@uwaterloo.ca.
 Future contributions would be really appreciated.

+## License
+This code is licensed under the [Do No Harm](https://github.com/raisely/NoHarm) license and can be used for academic research that will be beneficial to humanity.

 ## Citing:
 ```bibtex
 @article{PhysRevResearch.2.023358,